DavidHe1127/Mr.He_HandBook/DevOps/Networking/http(s).md

 - Verify identity of servers clients trying to connect.
 It's done by verifying the cert servers respond with against CAs installed on clients' browsers.
 - Issue cert to servers.
 Done through asking clients to complete DNS challenge and issuing CA signed cert upon DNS challenge success.
 - CA warns clients with a message of `your connection is not private` when either servers present a self-signed cert or no cert to clients.
 Self-signed cert means servers use their own private key to sign and generate the cert rather than obtaining it from CAs.

+### HTTP or HTTPs

+If all hosts involved are running within the same network trust boundary, it's ok to have http connections between any 2 of them.
+If it is not the case however, HTTPS must be used to prevent man-in-the-middle attacks. i.e communication between 2 instances on the same vpc can allow http whereas browser-n-server communication must take place over HTTPS.

 ---